jcerise/glaive/README.md

 - AI systems (possibly djikstra maps? behavior trees?)

 ### AI NOTICE
-This is 100% brain coded, AI code generation is not used on this project.
-AI assitance is used for bug fixing in some areas.
+This is 95% brain coded, AI code generation is not used on the majority of this project.
+AI assitance is used for bug fixing in some areas, like test item creation and other tedious areas.